 - Provides the most impressive display on our list

 - One of the more expensive MIDI controllers on our list

 - Keys feel cheap, and pads are hit or miss

 5. Nektar Impact LX 49+

 Our final 49-key MIDI controller is definitely designed with the consumer seeking the best price in mind.
 However, it should be expected that you will sacrifice some quality when you look for a deal, but the Nektar Impact LX 49+ is actually surprisingly capable despite being the least expensive MIDI keyboard we reviewed.

 For one, less expensive MIDI controllers are often noted for being a bit finicky when it comes to auto-mapping the controls onto various DAWs.
-This is especially relevant if the user is employing an older version of the DAW or outdated computer hardware.
+This is especially relevant if the user is employing an older version of the DAW or outdated computer software or hardware.